aaruel/nameko-testenv/README.md

 ### How it works

-The flow is pretty simple:
+The flow is as simple as Kontrol:

 ```
-Kontrol <--> Microservices <--> API Gateway <--> Client
+Nameko <--> Microservices <--> API Gateway <--> Client
 ```

-Each microservice registers with Kontrol so it can be found by other microservices through a query.
-The Gateway itself is a microservice so it can communicate with all existing microservices through Kontrol, as well as expose an outward facing API to coordinate requests from the client.
+Each microservice registers with RabbitMQ so it can communicate with other microservices.
+The API Gateway creates an external interface to coordinate data with the internal microservices.

 ---

 ### The Test Environment

-**Kontrol** is installed by `go get github.com/koding/kite/kontrol/kontrol`, needing SSL keys generated.
-See `run-kontrol.sh` for relevant environment variables.
+**RabbitMQ** is installed by `brew install rabbitmq`.
+This project assumes a fresh install using default ports and username/password.

 **Microservices** are located in the `server` folder.
-In this case there's only one, but can be easily expanded using the same flow exemplified in the `main.go` file.
+In this case there's only one, but can be easily expanded using the same flow exemplified in the `service.py` file.

 **API Gateway** is located in the `gateway` folder.
-This is split into two parts: a repo connecting to all the services making it easy to call methods by passing a service name, a method name, and arguments from anywhere; and a router which gives clients a centralized address to fetch data from the microservices.
+Since sending and recieving RPC messages to and from other services is more intuitive than Kontrol, there only needs to be the routing and handling layer.

-**Client** is simply what's used to test connectivity to the gateway, using create-react-app and a test request to the only existing method, `square`.
+**Frontend** is simply what's used to test connectivity to the gateway, using create-react-app and a test request to the only existing method, `square`.